Call us now

 Are there any disadvantages?

 One of the main disadvantages is the administrative inconvenience of such trusts.
-For example, the need to prepare annual accounts, tax returns and dealing with the management of trust assets.
+For example, the need to prepare annual accounts, and tax returns and deal with the management of trust assets.
 Nonetheless, the advantages usually far outweigh the disadvantages if there is a concern regarding the protection of your assets or a possible inheritance tax saving.

 What happens if I die with the Nil Rate Band Discretionary Trusts still in my Will?